-With assist from U.S. Open crowd, a gutsy Spanish teen ousts No. 3 seed Stefanos Tsitsipas
+After U.S. Open defeat, a tearful Naomi Osaka considering taking a break from tennis

 Alcaraz wasn’t Tsitsipas’s only foe.

-From the start, the bellicose crowd on Arthur Ashe Stadium was against him.

-His own father, Apostolos, who serves as his coach, did Tsitsipas no favors, drawing a warning from the chair umpire for improper coaching (via apparent hand signals) during the third-set tiebreaker.
-A second coaching infraction would have cost Tsitsipas a point penalty.
+From the start, the bellicose crowd was against him.
+And his own father, Apostolos, who is also his coach, did Tsitsipas no favors, either, drawing a warning from the chair umpire for improper coaching (via apparent hand signals) during the third-set tiebreaker.

-On several levels, the defeat represented a dramatic reversal of fortune for Tsitsipas.
-An avid reader and adventurous world traveler, he has developed a wide fan following for his video blogs about his experiences and perceptions.
-With his refreshing style of play, he has also been highlighted as the face of the sport’s next generation.
+The defeat represented a dramatic reversal of fortune for Tsitsipas, often spotlighted as the face of the sport’s next generation.

-But in recent months, Tsitsipas has drawn criticism from fellow players for taking extended breaks at critical junctures in his matches — leaving the court for overly long, yet permissible bathroom breaks.
-Three-time Grand Slam champion Andy Murray called it “rubbish” after Tsitsipas did exactly that during their first-round match on Monday.
+But in recent months, Tsitsipas has drawn criticism from fellow players for taking extended breaks at critical junctures in his matches — leaving the court for overly long yet permissible bathroom breaks.
+Three-time Grand Slam champion Andy Murray called it “rubbish” after Tsitsipas did exactly that during their first-round match Monday.

 On Wednesday, U.S. Open fans booed Tsitsipas when he took another long break during his second-round match against Adrian Mannarino.

-And they were in no mood for a reprise Friday — particularly not against an 18-year-old who was pouring his heart into every shot.
-So they booed with abandon when Tsitsipas called for the trainer early in the proceedings to evaluate his feet, then changed his socks and shoes.
+And they were in no mood for a reprise Friday — particular not against a teenager who was pouring his heart into every shot.
+So they booed when Tsitsipas called for the trainer early in the proceedings to evaluate his feet, then changed his socks and shoes.

-Their dislike for the Greek gained steam as the match ground on.
-Fans cheered Tsitsipas’s faults and miss-hits while they cheered every point Alcaraz struck.
+Their animus gained steam as the match ground on.
+The crowed cheered Tsitsipas’s faults and mis-hits and cheered each ball Alcaraz struck.

 The partisanship was laid bare after the fourth set, when Tsitsipas, his clothes drenched in sweat, headed off court for a bathroom break.
 He was booed mercilessly.
 But when Alcaraz decided to take a break, too, he was cheered as he followed Tsitsipas off court.